Peering into the Secret Life of Electrons with Ali Yazdani at Aspen Center for Physics

 Ali Yazdani is the James S. McDonnell Distinguished University Professor of Physics at Princeton University and co-director of the Princeton Quantum Initiative.
 Yazdani is known for his research in advancing our understanding of emergent quantum phenomena by application and development of high-resolution microscopy techniques to directly visualize highly entangled quantum states of matter.

 He graduated from the University of California, Berkeley with a degree in physics and from Stanford University in 1995 with a Ph.D. in applied physics.
 After working as a postdoctoral scientist at the International Business Machines Corporation (IBM), he started his own independent research group at the University of Illinois in Urbana-Champaign before joining the Princeton University’s Physics Department in 2005.
 He has held visiting professorships at Stanford and at Cambridge University (Trinity College) in the UK and has been a Loeb Lecturer at Harvard.
 For his research accomplishments, Yazdani has been recognized by several awards and honors including a Humboldt research award and has been elected a fellow of the American Physical Society, the American Association for Advancement of Science, and the American Academy of Arts and Sciences.
 In 2019, he was elected a member of the National Academy of Sciences.
 In 2022, he was named co-winner of the 2023 Oliver E. Buckley Prize by the American Physical Society.
-Yazdani has advised more 30 graduate students and postdoctoral fellows.
+Yazdani has advised more than 30 graduate students and postdoctoral fellows.

 Heinz R. Pagels Public Lecture Series